dgraph-io/pydgraph/README.md

 Please use `DgraphClientStub.from_cloud()` instead.

 ### Altering the Database
+#### Set the Dgraph types schema

-To set the schema, create an `Operation` object, set the schema and pass it to `DgraphClient#alter(Operation)` method.
+To set the Dgraph types schema (aka DQL schema), create an `Operation` object, set the schema and pass it to `DgraphClient#alter(Operation)` method.

 ```python3